mdelete/node-tesseract-native/README.md

 Supported Picture Formats
 -------------------------

 The module can handle every picture format leptonica can handle (see there), but as this module is likely to be used in an online service, pictures should be as small as possible.
-A 1.3 MegaPixel picture converted to B/W using adaptive threshold filtering, saved as PNG will be 50KB on average.
+A 1.3 Megapixel picture converted to B/W using adaptive threshold filtering, saved as PNG will be 50KB on average.
 This is were you want to go.

 Test your setup
 ---------------